Since I know all you guys are just dying to own some goats…

 When I first was interested in getting a goat or two, I had NO IDEA how it all worked.
 Hopefully I can assist some readers out there in their research and maybe I’ll even convince you naysayers to get a goat yourself!
 Then you can be a weird goat person like me!
 And just think, next year you can send out Christmas card photos of you and your goat.
 (Don’t worry, you won’t look weird AT ALL).

 Female goats are called DOES or DOELINGS as babies.
 Male goats are called BUCKS or BUCKLINGS as babies.
-If a male goat has been castrated (neutered) they are known as a WETHER.
+If a male goat has been castrated (neutered with simple rubber banding) they are known as a WETHER.

 The ONLY way to get milk from a goat is to get a female doe pregnant so she can have babies first.
 Each time a goat has babies, this kick starts her milk production and is known as a FRESHENING.
 It’s very similar to humans.
 At first the mother has a lot of milk, but then gradually over the course of about a year, the amount of milk reduces.
 Typically, goats have their babies in the spring, then at 8 weeks you can sell the babies and enjoy milk for almost an entire year.
 You’ll want to breed your goat again in the fall if you want to freshen her milk again in the spring.
 Don’t worry, you can still milk a doe while she is pregnant, but you’ll have to let her dry up 2 months before she is due so she can build up some nutritional reserves for her offspring.